 - Toys, working electronics and small appliances, and household decorations.

-Bicycles are being accepted and will be donated to Bike and Sol, an East Greenville non-profit agency that provides repaired used bicycles to children and families in need.
-Also, pet supplies and equipment received will be donated to the Pottstown-based Animal House Project for distribution to shelters.
+Bicycles are being accepted for recycling, too.
+They will be donated to Bike and Sol, an East Greenville non-profit agency that provides repaired used bicycles to children and families in need.

-Family Forest Easter Egg Hunt, March 28
+Easter Egg Hunt Scheduled March 28

 Participants will take a short hike to look for eggs hidden along the park’s woodland trails, and return them to exchange for candy and prizes.
 They also can enjoy kid-friendly carnival games, fun crafts, bingo, other activities and food, making it “a fun destination for the whole family,” the arboretum says.